Admission as a First Year Student

 Accredited degree programs awarding the B.Arch. degree must require a minimum of 150 semester credit hours or the quarter-hour equivalent, in academic course work in general studies, professional studies and electives.
 The curriculum leading to the architecture degree must include at least 45 credit hours, or the quarter-hour equivalent, outside of architectural studies either as general studies or as electives with content other than architectural.

-Less than average work in design is not considered sufficient for a professional degree.
-Students must receive a grade of C (2.0) or above in each semester of design (ARCH 102abL, ARCH 202abL, ARCH 302abL, ARCH 402abL, ARCH 500aL, ARCH 502aL) in order to continue in the design sequence and to graduate.
+Less than average work in design and design research is not considered sufficient for a professional degree.
+Students must receive a grade of C (2.0) or above in each semester of design and design research (ARCH 102abL, ARCH 202abL, ARCH 302abL, ARCH 402abL, ARCH 500aL, ARCH 501, ARCH 502aL) in order to continue in the design sequence and to graduate.
 Students will be required to repeat the course until such a grade is achieved.

 Transfer Limit for Design Studio Credit